ftloksy/hangman-game/README.md

 To start a new game,
 click on the "New Game" button at the right-hand side of the page.

+## How to Play the Hangman Game Online

+The Hangman Game is an enjoyable word-guessing game that you can play online.
+Follow the steps below to start playing the game on the internet:

+Open your web browser and go to the Hangman Game website by clicking on the following URL: http://hangman-game.breadsoap.com.

+That's it!
+You are now ready to enjoy playing the Hangman Game online.
+Have fun and challenge yourself to guess as many words as you can!

 ## Dependencies

 The project was built with the following dependencies: